MajorLee95/MajorLeeNotes/git/git.rst

  A propos de git reset --hard HEAD~1::

-    When using git reset --hard HEAD~1 you will lose all uncommited changes in addition to the changes introduced in the last commit.
+    When using git reset --hard HEAD~1 you will lose all uncommitted changes in addition to the changes introduced in the last commit.
 The changes won't stay in your working tree so doing a git status command will tell you that you don't have any changes in your repository.
     Tread carefully with this one.
-If you accidentally remove uncommited changes which were never tracked by git (speak: committed or at least added to the index), you have no way of getting them back using git.
+If you accidentally remove uncommitted changes which were never tracked by git (speak: committed or at least added to the index), you have no way of getting them back using git.